We have seen that a conventional program consists of a series of “lines”, which form our source code (“the guts” of the program).

 End If

 On the other hand, some languages use indentation to delimit blocks.
-This is called significant indentation, and the largest (and almost only) representative is the Python language.
+This is called significant indentation, and the main (and almost only) representative is the Python language.

 if x > 3: